lukew96-beep/ColorChange/README.md

 ## How to Use

+1. Hit "Code"
+2. Hit "Download"
+3. Unzip File
-1. Open `index.html` in your browser.
+5. Open `index.html` in your browser.
-2. Click the "Change!" button to see the ball transform.
+6. Click the "Change!" button to see the ball transform.

 ## Features
 - Ball changes to random colors, shapes (circle, square, oval, rectangle, rounded square), and sizes.